Connect with others who understand.

 • Avoiding long periods of sitting or inactivity

-• Avoiding medications for other conditions that cause drowsiness
+• Avoiding medications that cause drowsiness

 • Taking medications that support alertness